-The x-wap-profile -warning header is a general header.
+The x-wap-profile-warning header is a general header.
 Its presence indicates the level to which the response has been tailored in relation to profile data that has been supplied in the request.
 This header MAY be present in a request or response.

-Header Name: x-wap-profile-warning
+Header Name: x-wap-profile-warni ng

-Description: This header is used by the server to indicate whether the CPI has been honoured when the response to the request was generated.
+Description: This header is used by the se response to the request was erver to indicate whether the CPI has been honoured when the generated.

-Format: x-wap-profile-warning = "x-wap-profile-warning" ":"warning-code
+Format: x-wap-profile-warning = "x-wap-profile-warning" ":" warning-code

 warning-code = 200 201 202 203 500

 Default: None